-Although it may appear to be counterintuitive, strength training can be beneficial.
+Although it may appear to be counterintuitive, strength training can be beneficial to muscle pain.

 Working your muscles to relieve muscle discomfort may seem illogical, but a new animal research reveals there is a method to such madness.
 Resistance or strength training, according to University of Iowa researchers, stimulates androgen receptors, which protect against chronic musculoskeletal discomfort.

 Even if you don't have any muscular pain right now, the team believes that doing strength exercises on a regular basis can help avoid future muscle pains and disorders.

 People suffering from low back pain or osteoarthritis are well aware that exercise can help make chronic pain more bearable.
 However, there hasn't been a lot of research done on how resistance training can aid with musculoskeletal pain.